lski/webpack-babel-typescript-react-template/Readme.md

 - Investigate source maps relating to the original, rather than webpack output
 - Investigate whether storybook is worthwhile for the template.
 - Add Dockerfile for docker development
-- Add .env file for development and have them work with webpack
+- Update .env file for development and have them work with webpack
   - Port
   - Host
   - Page tile